 EXTERNAL HEMORRHOID TREATMENT

-- Hemorrhoidectomy: a surgeon cuts out and removes large external hemorrhoids under anesthesia3.
+- Hemorrhoidectomy: a surgeon cuts out and removes large external hemorrhoids under anesthesia.

 INTERNAL HEMORRHOID TREATMENT

-- Hemorrhoid stapling: stapling, or stapled hemorrhoidopexy, is where internal piles are stapled to block blood flow so they will die, similar to banding2.
+- Hemorrhoid stapling: stapling, or stapled hemorrhoidopexy, is where internal piles are stapled to block blood flow so they will die, similar to banding.

 - Coagulation: laser, heat, or infrared light are applied to small internal hemorrhoids which cause them to harden and wither.
-This procedure is minimally invasive and usually doesn’t cause much discomfort afterwards2.
+This procedure is minimally invasive and usually doesn’t cause much discomfort afterwards.